gregschmit/django-settings-model/README.rst

 ``INSTALLED_APPS``, then that model will be migrated to your database when you run ``python3 manage.py migrate`` and you will see the settings in the Admin site.

+If you create a custom Settings model, then ensure you call its ``.init()`` class method in the application's ``AppConfig.ready()`` method.
+This will update the settings with the true values (and optionally create an initial settings model instance) on startup.

 Settings
 --------